-Looking for things to do in Tromso, Norway?
-Kay Rodriguez shares the best activities she had when visiting in winter.
+Looking for the best things to do in Tromso, Norway?
+Kay Rodriguez shares the best activities she had when visiting Tromso in winter.

-Needless to say, Tromso is truly a winter wonderland that will ignite the wanderlust and imagination in any adventure traveller.
+Needless to say, Tromso is truly a winter wonderland that will ignite the wanderlust and imagination in any adventure traveler.

 Have I convinced you yet?
 Good.
 Now, to help you plan your trip, I’ve compiled a list of the most thrilling, epic winter activities in Tromso.

 There’s no feeling that comes close to the one that accompanies seeing the aurora borealis for the first time.